jdebes/oolio-backend-challenge/README.md

 ## Setup

 1. Copy 3 couponbase gzip files to `data/`
 2. Run the application with the `data` argument for promo code validation first (explanation on how this works below).
+This take about 2-3 minutes.

 ## Run